jbg/conrod-android-skeleton/README.md

 # Conrod Android skeleton

-This repository provides a simple example of using the Conrod Rust GUI library on Android.
+This repository provides a simple example of using the [Conrod Rust GUI library](https://github.com/PistonDevelopers/conrod) (part of the [Piston project](http://www.piston.rs/)) on Android.

 It displays all the Conrod UI widgets using OpenGL.
 This repository contains no Java!